 3f.
 Right on the “Mail” section on the cPanel home page, click on “Webmail”.

 3g.
 You’ll be taken to the Webmail page.

 Click “Log In To Webmail” button.

 3h.
-You’ll arrive at a Log in web page.
+You’ll arrive at a Log in a web page.

 3i.
 Input your complete email address (firstname.lastname@example.org), password and click the Log in button.

 3j.
-You’ll arrive again at the 2 different email platforms like I explained in the first option.
+You’ll arrive again at the 2 different email platforms as I explained in the first option.